 Begun in 2010, the VMI Leadership Conference is a hallmark of the Center for Leadership and Ethic’s programming.
-It is a top tier conference that addresses a significant issue of ethical leader development, including living an honorable lifestyle in contemporary America.
+It is a top-tier conference that addresses a significant issue or theme of ethical leader development, including living an honorable lifestyle in contemporary America.

 2015 Honor in Service: Leaders Responding to the Needs of Our Time

 Framed by the faculty service committee and organized by the Center for Leadership and Ethics, the conference explored how leaders from various walks of life are addressing complex humanitarian issues including poverty, human trafficking and civil rights.